 Pros and Cons of Evacuation Centers

-While evacuation centers can be essential for your safety in the event that you have to get out of your home, they are also problematic.
-These centers can be useful spaces for lots of people in the event of an emergency but you must be aware of some pointers with regards to these places.
+While evacuation centers can be essential for your safety if you have to leave your home, they are also problematic.
+These centers can be useful spaces for many people in an emergency, but you must know some pointers about these places.

 - Capable of handling hundreds or thousands of people

 - People can receive food, water, and shelter

 - Everything takes place indoors in a controlled environment.

 - Some diseases can easily spread in such places.

 - There may be a limit on how many resources are available.